icebert04/icebert04.github.io/_posts/2018-1-19-no-to-french-toast.md

 I answered back and said....
 "Sorry boys, but there is no way you can get me out of  my **Favorite Adobo**"!
 They stop bothering me since then.

 WTF are they trying to do?
 Didn't they know I am happily married?
 Are they aware that not all guys are **Desperate Dogs**?
-Do they know that girls are not snack but more of a vintage wine that you want to keep forever?
+Do they know that girls are not snacks but more of a vintage wine that you want to keep forever?

 That is the reason why women doesn't want to hangout with men anymore.
 Women think of dinner as a friendly date while Men thinks of what room to get after dinner.